top of page

 Titian's Poesie Paintings

-Of the masterpieces series of 6 works that Titian painted for Philip II of Spain, 4 can be seen in London.
-Now split up, it is very likely you have seen them separately.
+Did you know that of the series of 6 masterpieces Titian painted for Philip II of Spain, 4 can be seen in London?!
+All split up, it is very likely you have seen them separately.
 Time to put them back into context!

 • Making Sense of The Ugly Duchess